the-full-stack/website/docs/llm-bootcamp/index.md

     </div>
 </div>

-We're partnering with compute vendors to offer free cloud credits to all attendees, including $500 in credits for data-centric compute infrastructure on [Modal](https://modal.com), $50 in credits to query LLMs via the [OpenAI API](https://openai.com/api/),  $50 in credits for running serverless GPU jobs on [banana.dev](https://banana.dev), $50 in credits to run servers in the [LambdaLabs GPU Cloud](https://lambdalabs.com/cloud), and 1000 cycles on [repl.it](https://repl.it).
+We're partnering with compute vendors to offer free cloud credits to all attendees, including $1000 in credits for serverless model hosting on [Replicate](https://replicate.com), $500 in credits for data-centric compute infrastructure on [Modal](https://modal.com), $50 in credits to query LLMs via the [OpenAI API](https://openai.com/api/),  $50 in credits for running serverless GPU jobs on [banana.dev](https://banana.dev), $50 in credits to run servers in the [LambdaLabs GPU Cloud](https://lambdalabs.com/cloud), and 1000 cycles on [repl.it](https://repl.it).

 ### Direct Sponsors